+5.11.1 Configuration Keys

-- chainer.config.cudnn_deterministic Flag to configure deterministic computations in cuDNN APIs.
+• cudnn_deterministic (default: False) Flag to configure deterministic computations in cuDNN APIs.

 If it is True, convolution functions that use cuDNN use the deterministic mode (i.e, the computation is reproducible).
-Otherwise, the results of convolution functions using cuDNN may be non-deterministic in exchange for the performance.
-The default value is False. - chainer.config.debug Debug mode flag.
-If it is True, Chainer runs in the debug mode.
+Otherwise, the results of convolution functions using cuDNN may be non-deterministic in exchange for better performance.

+• debug (default: False) Debug mode flag.

+If it is True, Chainer runs in debug mode.
+Enabling debug mode may introduce some performance overhead.
 See Debug Mode for more information of the debug mode.

-The default value is given by CHAINER_DEBUG environment variable (set to 0 or 1) if available, otherwise uses False. - chainer.config.enable_backprop Flag to enable backpropagation support.
+You can change the default value to True by setting CHAINER_DEBUG environment variable to 1.

+• enable_backprop (default: True) Flag to enable backpropagation support.

 If it is True, computational graphs are created during forward passes by FunctionNode\s, allowing backpropagation to start from any Variable in the graph.
 Otherwise, computational graphs are not created but memory consumptions are reduced.
 So calling backward() on the results of a function will not compute any gradients of any input.

-The default value is True. - chainer.config.keep_graph_on_report Flag to configure whether or not to let report() keep the computational graph.
-If it is False, report() does not keep the computational graph when a Variable object is reported.
-It means that report() stores a copy of the Variable object which is purged from the computational graph.
+• keep_graph_on_report (default: False) Flag to configure whether or not to let report () keep the computational graph.

+If it is False, report () does not keep the computational graph when a Variable object is reported.
+It means that report () stores a copy of the Variable object which is purged from the computational graph.
 If it is True, report () just stores the Variable object as is with the computational graph left attached.

-The default value is given by CHAINER_KEEP_GRAPH_ON_REPORT environment variable (set to 0 or 1) if available, otherwise uses False.
+You can change the default value to True by setting CHAINER_KEEP_GRAPH_ON_REPORT environment variable to 1.

-- chainer.config.train Training mode flag.
+• train (default: True) Training mode flag.

 If it is True, Chainer runs in training mode.
 Otherwise, it runs in the testing (evaluation) mode.

+This configuration is used by Functions and Links that need to behave differently between training phase and evaluation (inference) phase.
+One example is chainer.links.BatchNormalization updates statistics using input data only when train is set to True.
+The other example is chainer.functions.dropout(), which does nothing when train is set to False.

+Generally, you are responsible to change the configuration to False during evaluation.
+If you are using Trainer with Evaluator extension, train configuration will automatically be switched to False during evaluation in the training loop.

-This configuration alters the behavior of e.g. chainer.functions. dropout() and chainer.functions.batch_normalization().
-It does not reduce memory consumption or affect the creation of computational graphs required in order to compute gradients.
-The default value is True. - chainer.config.type_check Type checking mode flag.
+Note that this parameter does not reduce memory consumption or affect the creation of computational graphs required in order to compute gradients.

+• type_check (default: True) Type checking mode flag.

 If it is True, Chainer checks the types (data types and shapes) of inputs on Function applications.
 Otherwise, it skips type checking.

-The default value is given by CHAINER_TYPE_CHECK environment variable (set to 0 or 1) if available, otherwise uses True. - chainer.config.use_cudnn Flag to configure whether or not to use cuDNN.
+You can change the default value to False by setting CHAINER_TYPE_CHECK environment variable to 0.

+• use_cudnn (default: 'auto') Flag to configure whether or not to use cuDNN.

 This is a ternary flag with 'always', 'auto', and 'never' as its allowed values.
-The meaning of each flag is as follows. - If it is 'always', Chainer will try to use cuDNN everywhere if possible. - If it is 'auto', Chainer will use cuDNN only if it is known that the usage does not degrade the performance. - If it is 'never', Chainer will never use cuDNN anywhere.
+The meaning of each flag is as follows.

+- If it is 'always', Chainer will try to use cuDNN everywhere if possible.

+- If it is 'auto', Chainer will use cuDNN only if it is known that the usage does not degrade the performance. - If it is 'never', Chainer will never use cuDNN anywhere.

-The default value is given by CHAINER_USE_CUDNN environment variable (set to 'always', 'auto' or 'never') if available, otherwise uses 'auto'.
+You can change the default value by setting CHAINER_USE_CUDNN environment variable to any of 'always', 'auto' or 'never'.

-chainer.config.use_ideep Flag to configure whether or not to use iDeep.
+• use_ideep (default: 'never') Flag to configure whether or not to use iDeep.